Months of QA, completed in hours with OwlityAI.

 Limited test coverage: QA teams must balance time, budget, and workforce limitations.
 As a result, partial test coverage increases the risk of undetected post-release defects.

 High costs: Manual efforts cost an arm and a leg.
-Salaries for QA engineers, infrastructure costs, maintenance — all create a significant financial load.
+Salaries, infrastructure, and maintenance pile up — all clear signs your QA needs AI testing to control costs..
 Enterprises can spend anywhere from USD 300,000 to USD 1 million annually on testing-related expenses (including training, tools, reworks, etc.)

 Poor scaling: With microservices architectures, frequent deployments, and broadening test scenarios collection, traditional QA approaches struggle to keep pace.
-It’s pretty challenging to maintain a testing library (suites, scripts, etc.) manually.
+It’s pretty challenging to maintain a testing library manually — a bottleneck solved by a QA process with AI that self-updates suites and scripts.
 This way, you are not about scaling testing in the blink of an eye, as your business is.

 Why AI-powered testing is the next big thing